Why is Fraser Island Heritage Listed?

 Why is Fraser Island a World Heritage site?

 Fraser Island is among a diverse list of United Nations Educational, Scientific and Cultural Organization (UNESCO) Heritage sites all over the world.
-Among this list you will also find other Australian icons such as the Great Barrier Reef, Kakadu National Park, Uluru and the Ningaloo Coast.
-In Australia alone there are 19 listed sites, both of cultural and natural significance.
+Among this list, you will also find other Australian icons such as the Great Barrier Reef, Kakadu National Park, Uluru and the Ningaloo Coast.
+In Australia alone, there are 19 listed sites of both cultural and natural significance.
 Fraser Island is included in the list due to its 'outstanding universal value.'
 The formation of Fraser Island makes it unique with significant elements making it a world heritage site including:

 - Formation and age of its sand dunes, which are the part of the longest and most complete age sequence of coastal dune systems in the world